You’ve heard it, you’ve used it, the catchy, trendy term “Customer Success.” Type it into Google, and you’ll receive about a billion hits.

 7. Which ones are influencers in their market

-With this information you can create a segmentation model.
+With this information, you can create a segmentation model.
 Once you’ve segmented your customers, apply the answers to the questions above to each segment to determine if there are any segment overlaps or potentially micro segments.
 Now you can decide, based on what’s going to create value for customers and for your company, which segments and specifically which customers need a customer success plan.
 This doesn’t replace the need to solve your customers’ problems as they arise.
 You will also still want to provide a superior customer experience to every customer every day.

 The Anatomy of a Customer Success Plan

 Your customer success plan is not a strategic account plan.
 As a former strategic account manager and a customer success director, I truly believe these are unique roles.
-Strategic account management is a “farming” role for a small number of carefully selected accounts, whether current or prospective customers that your company believes are strategically significant and financially valuable.
+Strategic account management is a “farming” role for a small number of carefully selected accounts, whether current or prospective customers, that your company believes are strategically significant and financially valuable.
 Your strategic account plan is structured around creating NEW revenue from value-based solutions to meet both the customer’s and the company’s future growth requirements.
 For existing customers, strategic account plans may entail outcomes associated with product adoption that will positively impact both share of wallet and footprint expansion.
-For prospective customers, strategic account plans focus on acquisition of the customer.
+For prospective customers, strategic account plans focus on the acquisition of the customer.

 There’s nothing salesy about customer success in its purest form.
 The focus is on the customer and what it will take for the customer to succeed.
 Customer success plans are only for EXISTING customers, and while there are revenue components, such as renewal and share of wallet, the real focus is to increase loyalty in order to reduce churn and increase referral rates.
 As a result, a customer success plan may vary greatly from one customer to the next.
 One customer may need additional training or onboarding, while another may need help increasing their own sales or adoption of their product in a market.